brianlam38/AWS-Certified-Security-Specialty/2_IAM-S3-Policies.md

 Web Identity Federation lets you give users access to AWS resources after they have successfully authenticated with a web-based identity provider like Amazon/Facebook/Google.
 User trades authentication code from Web ID provider for an AWS STS token.

-Use case: mobile app which you want to make available to Facebook users. (recommended for social accounts)
+Suggested use case: mobile app which you want to make available to Facebook users. (recommended for social accounts)

 Amazon Cognito
 * Sign-up / Sign-in to your apps